 Australian law imposes numerous duties and obligations on directors of an Australian company.
-These duties range from common law and statutory duties to act in the best interests of the company to more specific obligations such as financial reporting and disclosure requirements and managing climate change and cyber security risk.
+These duties range from common law and statutory duties to act in the best interests of the company to more specific obligations such as record-keeping and disclosure requirements and managing climate change and cyber security risk.

-This Guide covers the principal duties of directors of Australian companies, as well as other key obligations such as in relation to company meetings, insider trading, corporate governance, insurance and indemnities and other sources of liability (including anti-bribery and corruption, taxation and environmental and anti-discrimination laws).
+Matters covered in this Guide include principal duties, financial reporting, company meetings, insider trading, corporate governance, insurance and indemnities and other sources of liability (including anti-bribery and corruption, taxation and environmental and anti-discrimination laws).